INIT6Source/UNOFFICIAL_CERTIFIED_BLOCKHAIN_PRACTIONER_STUDY_GUIDE/Module 2 - Ethereum Overview/5 - Proof of Stake.md

 ### **Proof of Work (PoW)**
 - Miners compete to solve complex mathematical puzzles, validating transactions and adding blocks to the blockchain.
-- **Challenges**:
 - High energy consumption.
 - Limited scalability due to block time and size constraints.
 - **Examples**: Bitcoin and early Ethereum networks.

 ### **Proof of Stake (PoS)**
 - Validators are chosen to propose and validate blocks based on the amount of cryptocurrency they hold and commit as a stake.
-- **Selection Process**: Deterministic, with the probability of selection proportional to the stake size.
+- Deterministic, with the probability of selection proportional to the stake size.
-- **Advantages**:
 - Energy-efficient.
 - Supports higher transaction throughput.
 - Reduces the need for expensive mining hardware.

 ---

 ## **Pros and Cons of Proof of Stake**

 ### **Pros**
-- **Energy Efficiency**: PoS significantly reduces energy consumption, making it more environmentally friendly and cost-effective.
+- PoS significantly reduces energy consumption, making it more environmentally friendly and cost-effective.
-- **Scalability**: Higher transaction throughput and lower latency enhance Ethereum's usability for DApps and DeFi.
+- Higher transaction throughput and lower latency enhance Ethereum's usability for DApps and DeFi.
-- **Security**: Validators are incentivized to act honestly through their stake, which can be forfeited (slashed) in cases of malicious behavior.
+- Validators are incentivized to act honestly through their stake, which can be forfeited (slashed) in cases of malicious behavior.

 ### **Cons**
-- **Centralization Risk**: Large stakeholders may gain disproportionate influence, leading to potential centralization.
+- *Large stakeholders may gain disproportionate influence, leading to potential centralization.
-- **Economic Barrier**: The minimum stake of 32 ETH creates a high barrier to entry for smaller participants.
+- The minimum stake of 32 ETH creates a high barrier to entry for smaller participants.
-- **Slashing Risks**: Validators face financial risks for downtime, double-signing blocks, or other malicious activities.
+- *Validators face financial risks for downtime, double-signing blocks, or other malicious activities.

 ---